input-output-hk/essential-cardano-content/content/article/mithril-a-stronger-and-lighter-blockchain-for-better-efficiency.md

 [Idyllic Vision](https://www.google.com/url?q=https://idyllicvision.com/%23/&sa=D&source=editors&ust=1633533919267000&usg=AOvVaw1sXpYwItx-H5CX6OgJ-wzT) is another company focused on building a self-sovereign identity protocol based on zero-knowledge proofs, a credential management system for organizations, and a mobile wallet for end-users that supports interoperability between diverse society solutions.
 They are planning to implement the proof of concept of the Mithril node.
 In the following months, they will begin with creating a blueprint of solution architecture, defining a number of system components that should be developed and organically integrated into the existing infrastructure.
 This includes integration with the Mithril crypto library and the Cardano node, and a networking layer for communication between nodes.
 The result of this phase should be integrated into Cardano to enable fast bootstrapping of the node and support for extra functionality like lightweight clients as others.

-To find out more, read the [Mithril research paper](https://iohk.io/en/research/library/papers/mithrilstake-based-threshold-multisignatures/) and watch the [Cardano Summit presentation](https://summit.cardano.org/sessions/mithril-linking-together-a-stronger-and-lighter-blockchain).
+To find out more, read the [Mithril research paper](https://iohk.io/en/research/library/papers/mithrilstake-based-threshold-multisignatures/).